Stuycs-K/project03-final-10-calungsodr-hermanj/DEVLOG.md

 Spent class time testing with Raechel and fixing pipes.

 Spent 40 minutes at home trying to figure out how our code broke, added print statements to find where the piping messed up, changed a bit of the player.c so that the player know if they got the question right or wrong.

 ### 2024-01-14 - game end and looping
 Spent an hour of consecutive frees fixing the loops and trying to get the player to exit when the host exits.

 Spent class time identifying issues and distributing tasks to finish

+Spent an 50 minutes at home testing and adding print statements to check where our code didn't exit properly.
+Also made the answers case insensitive and added some instructions